Reporting adverse drug reactions medical device incidents and other patient safety incidents

 - in Scotland – Health Facilities Scotland online incident reporting

 You should give patients information about how they can report suspected side effects directly to the MHRA.

-You should also check that all serious patient safety incidents are reported to the relevant national body, especially if such incidents are not automatically reported through clinical governance arrangements where you work.
+You should also check that patient safety incidents are reported to the relevant national body or system, especially if such incidents are not automatically reported through clinical governance arrangements where you work.
+For instance:

 Where appropriate, you should also report relevant adverse drug reactions and patient safety incidents to the patient’s GP, the pharmacy that supplied the medicine, the local controlled drugs accountable officer and the medicine manufacturers.